 The farm management deposits scheme allows farmers to smooth their income over a number of financial years.
 This avoids the potential tax spike which might otherwise be caused by a higher-income year.

 FMD – how it works

-Legislation for the implementation of changes recommended in the Agricultural Competitiveness White Paper on 4 July 2015 has been passed by the federal parliament.
+Implementation of changes recommended in the Agricultural Competitiveness White Paper on 4 July 2015 became law in May 2016.

 FMD features and general requirements: